 - My wife who is always looking to learn and develop herself in every area.
 I’ve seen her literally diving into the deep-end on a lot of topics, from her professional life to creating a fashion label to becoming a mom, and she’s just taught herself to swim on the way.
 Just surviving is fantastic, but the fact that she’s looking like a semi-professional swimmer in every area is quite a feat.
 She is a constant reminder to me that I should never find myself in the kind of comfort zone that becomes a rut.

 - Family, whether it’s my dad that that goes on 50km walks or 1-week bike trips to my mom and in-laws that consistently push themselves for the better.
 One of my brothers who literally had a 365 day per year job executing what he loves doing.
+(Don’t get me wrong, they too are human, but it’s great to see accomplishments)

 - Friends, work colleagues, and mentors who despite not seeing each other often inspire me to push myself in my walk of life through the things they do.
 That “mental” accountability.
 Through our Whatsapp/Telegram groups, to weekly calls or the occasional email.

-The list I have learned goes on.
+The list I have learned goes on and on and on.
 The point I am making here is that no one should have an excuse for not having the inspiration they need to improve.
 There is a load of inspiration to be found in all things.
 And as silly as it may sound to you when are you the most passionate or motivated?
 Be honest with yourself – when you are inspired right?
 Hearing that one speech, or watching a movie based on a true story, reading a book, taking a hike in nature, going for a bike ride, watching your toddler take their first steps.
 The list is endless.
 Learn how to identify those bread crumbs of inspiration for your life.

 With that being said, I encourage you to surround yourself with inspirational people and at the same time inspire others (don’t be greedy.
 Life is not a competition, albeit many adults seeing life this way until they get older and wiser).
 Be kind, because in the end we all have one life and we might as well live it for the better.
 The way I’m doing that is by making sure that I’m inspired enough to keep making mistakes, learning from them, and using it to extract a better outcome in the future, all while trying to inspire others to do the same.